Open a joint account or an individual account

-At Vanguard, you'll pay nothing to buy and sell our mutual funds and ETFs, our account service fees are easily avoidable,** and our expense ratios are 81% less than the industry average.† Put it all together, and you keep more of your money in your account, where it belongs.
+At Vanguard, you'll enjoy no commission to trade ETFs, stocks, and Vanguard mutual funds online.
+Our account service fees are easily avoidable,** and our expense ratios are 83% less than the industry average.† Put it all together, and you keep more of your money in your account, where it belongs.

 Get it done in 4 easy steps

 It's easy to open joint accounts and individual accounts online, and it takes just a few minutes.